-Cost Description Unit Shut-down costs (SDC) The AFC of shutting down a generator.
-This can include fuel costs and additional maintenance costs associated with shutting down the generator.
-Other AFC (non-start-up and shut- down costs) An AFC is an expenditure that must be borne by the firm if it chooses to produce any amount of output in a given time period.
-Enablement costs Costs incurred when generators are required to be available at the start of a Dispatch Interval so must start and generate at a loss the Dispatch Interval prior to enable them to ramp up to required production.
-This is similar when ramping down from producing electricity to shut- down.
-Other opportunity costs Opportunity costs of dispatch in different Trading/Dispatch Intervals The expected revenue forgone from supplying a service (such as producing or discharging energy) in the current Dispatch Interval.
-This occurs when the decision to supply the service in the current Dispatch Interval is expected to restrict the production of services in future Dispatch Intervals. \$/MWh For clarity, this opportunity cost reflects the maximum value a Market Participant reasonably expects to receive from using its limited production resources - such as fuel or stored energy - in future Dispatch Intervals as opposed to using the resources for production of services in the current Dispatch Interval.
+Cost Description Unit Enablement costs Costs incurred when generators are required to be available at the start of a Dispatch Interval so must start and generate at a loss the Dispatch Interval prior to enable them to ramp up to required production.
+This is similar when ramping down from producing electricity to shut- down. \$/shift Other opportunity costs Opportunity costs of dispatch in different Trading/Dispatch Intervals The expected revenue forgone from supplying a service (such as producing or discharging energy) in the current Dispatch Interval.
+This occurs when the decision to supply the service in the current Dispatch Interval is expected to restrict the production of services in future Dispatch Intervals.
+For clarity, this opportunity cost reflects the maximum value a Market Participant reasonably expects to receive from using its limited production resources - such as fuel or stored energy - in future Dispatch Intervals as opposed to \$/MWh using the resources for production of services in the current Dispatch Interval.
 Opportunity cost of not receiving Large-scale Generation Certificates A renewable generator gains a LGC for every MWh of electricity that it produces.
 That means if the generator does not dispatch, it forgoes the LGC and its value. \$/MWh Other costs Other costs Other costs as appropriate (for example, other ESS charges allocated to Facilities that vary with the production of energy).

-4.23.2 Efficient variable cost and Price-Quantity Pairs
+3.2 Efficient variable cost and Price-Quantity Pairs

-This section outlines the principles for constructing Price-Quantity Pairs offers with efficient variable costsEVCs, including average operating costs.
+This section outlines the principles for constructing Price-Quantity Pairs offers with EVCs, including average operating costs.

-4.2.13.2.1 Mapping cost to Price-Quantity Pairs
+3.2.1 Mapping cost to Price-Quantity Pairs